Ganesh-K-Indium/Investment_Analyst/docs/TECHNICAL_GUIDE.md

 ---

-## 13. Known limitations and architectural notes
+## 14. Known limitations and architectural notes

-A prior pass through this backend surfaced 7 architectural gaps; all 7 have since been fixed (below), verified against a live running server, not just compiled.
-Two smaller items remain open (still worth knowing about) and are listed at the end.
+A prior pass through this backend surfaced a series of architectural gaps; 11 have since been fixed (below), most verified against a live running server, not just compiled.
+Two smaller items remain open (still worth knowing about) and are listed after.

 ### Fixed

 1. **Auth enforcement** — was opt-in per route (only `/auth/me`, `/auth/logout`, `PUT /auth/me` required a token; every other endpoint accepted `user_id` as an unverified client-supplied string).
-Now every route across all 8 routers requires a valid JWT and verifies the client-supplied `user_id`/fetched resource's owner matches the token — see [§2](#2-backend-foundations) for the exact mechanism.
+Now every route across all 10 routers requires a valid JWT and verifies the client-supplied `user_id`/fetched resource's owner matches the token, **except** a small intentional public surface (auth's own signup/login/refresh, and `/health`+`/capabilities` on both `rag` and `quant`) — see [§2](#2-backend-foundations) for the exact per-router mechanism and coverage table.
 Verified live: unauthenticated → 401, mismatched `user_id` → 403, another user's resource by ID → 404 (not leaked as 403), the actual owner → 200.
 2. **Checkpointer fragmentation** — RAG and Quant used two independent SQLite files despite the rest of the stack being Postgres, and `initialize_stock_agents()`'s `checkpointer` param was explicitly documented as ignored.
 Now both share one `AsyncPostgresSaver` on the same Postgres database.
 Fixing this surfaced a real follow-on risk — a shared checkpointer partitions only by `thread_id`, so if a RAG and a Quant session ever used the same underlying ID (the session model allows this), their state could collide.
 Fixed by prefixing every checkpoint `thread_id` (`rag:`/`quant:`) at the point of use — verified directly that identical underlying IDs stay fully isolated across the prefix boundary.
 3. **`VectorDBManager` stub/comment mismatch** — `initialize_for_portfolio()`, `cleanup_portfolio()`, `get_for_session()`, `create_temporary()` are legacy no-op shims (retrieval is fully lazy per-ticker via `get_instance(ticker)`), but `app/api/portfolios.py`'s comments described them as doing real work ("CRITICAL: Initialize Vector DB ONCE...").
 Docstrings now say what these methods actually do (nothing), and `portfolios.py` no longer calls the dead ones or claims they matter.
 The one genuinely-live piece of state (`register_session`'s in-memory `thread_id → portfolio_id` map) is untouched and still refreshed correctly on ticker changes.
 4. **Unbounded disk growth from debug dumps** — `POST /ask`, `POST /compare`, `POST /quant/query` wrote full JSON response payloads to `output/json/...` on every single call, unconditionally.
 Now gated behind `SAVE_DEBUG_RESPONSES` (env var, default `false`) — off by default in every environment, opt-in when you actually want the dumps for debugging.